inf380p/fall2021/2021-11-17-sj-roh-interface-draft.md

 New modifications (added items to my old checklist - copied below):
 - Must figure out how to deal with option 3: Creating a histogram, what are the necessary steps for the user to go through?
-- How to add code to carry out these ideas
+- Add code to carry out these ideas (learn how to incorporate if statements & for loops within each function specic to my plan)
 - How to distinguish the two data sets?
 I think this is a prime spot to provide some help text to differentiate the two data sets, especially for those not interested in basketball.
-- Learn how to incorporate for loops within each function
 - Learn how to incorporate dictionaries in program

 ## Reflection: